Yussef El Guindi: Background

 Yussef El Guindi was born in 1960 in Egypt.
 His grandfather was director Zaki Toleimat, grandmother actress Rose al Yusuf, and his uncle writer Ihsan Abdel Koudous.
-At age three, he moved to London and received schooling in the UK and France.
-In 1982, he received a BA from the American University in Cairo.
+At the age of three, he moved to London and received schooling in the UK and France.
+In 1982, he received a BA degree from the American University in Cairo.
 In 1983, he moved to the United States and received an MFA from Carnegie Mellon University.
 He then moved to Seattle, Washington, where in 1996 he became a US citizen.

 Career

-El Guindi became associated with 'Chicago's Silk Road Theatre Project' (now Silk Road Rising), which produced three of his plays in quick succession.
+El Guindi became associated with Chicago's "Silk Road Theatre Project" (now Silk Road Rising), which produced three of his plays in quick succession.
 He became playwright-in-residence at Duke University, where he also taught playwriting for seven years.

 After the attacks of September 11, 2001, interest in Arab American theatre grew.
 In 2005, his play Back of the Throat premiered, confronting anti-Arab sentiment in the US, and received notice from theatres, press, and academia.

 Formerly literary manager in the early 2000s, El Guindi became an artistic associate at the Golden Thread Productions in San Francisco in the 2010s.
 In 2018, he also became a Core Company playwright member of ACT Theatre (Seattle).

 Theatres that have produced El Guindi's plays include: The Fountain Theatre (Los Angeles), Furious Theatre Company (Pasadena), Artists Repertory Theatre (Portland), Portland Center Stage (Portland), ACT Theatre (Seattle), The Wilma Theater (Philadelphia), and Mosaic Theater Company (Washington DC).
 James Faerron has designed sets for his plays.